The RACGP PEP Specialist Pathway

 Useful Links:

 Top Tip: When working with DXC Medical we will guide you, so the right applications are completed by the right people at the right time.
-You are encouraged to send your completed documentation to our team for review prior to submitting to AHPRA
+You are encouraged to seek our assistance prior to submitting your online application.

 Down Icon